-Do you want help to go bankrupt?
-Give us a call (0800 044 3194) or complete the form below to speak to one of our experts
+Rather speak to a person?
+Give us a call (0800 044 3194) or complete the form below and we’ll call you back

 The information on this page refers to bankruptcy in England and Wales.
 If you live in Northern Ireland or Scotland the process is different.

 In England and Wales the bankruptcy application form must be completed on-line.
 As such before you can start you will have to create an account on the Government’s system.

 You will need access to your e-mail to to create your account.
 You will then be given access to both the form and payment system.
 The form has 8 sections.

 You are required to give information about your personal circumstances, your assets, debts and income & living expenses.
 You must complete each section in full before moving on to the next.

 There are a number of personal details you have to provide in the first 3 sections of your bankruptcy application form.
 In particular you will have to give information about where you live.

 You must to state whether you live in a property you own or that you rent.
 If you rent you will have to give the name and address of your landlord.
 However they will not be told of your situation.

 Information about your employment will also be required.
 If you are an employee you will be asked for the name and address of your employer.
 Again do not worry they will not be informed.

 You must list your bank accounts on your application form.
 Depending on the type of account you have you may need to open a new account.